Evidence and Supporting Documents

-This section contains a number of important studies relating to the need for and delivery of homes in the National Park.
-They range from one of the earliest studies completed in 2011 looking at the issues surrounding housing provision to the most recent assessment of need for housing for different groups in the community (the SHMA) and the sites assessed in order to identify the best locations on which to build new homes (the SHLAA)
+This section contains a number of important studies relating to the need for and delivery of homes and employment land in the National Park.
+They range from one of the earliest studies completed in 2011 looking at the issues surrounding housing provision to the most recent assessment of need (the HEDNA) and the sites assessed in order to identify the best locations on which to build new homes (the SHLAA).

 - Housing Requirements Study: 2011